-This Procedure aims to provide operating instructions that the LEAs part of the ANITA Consortium (hereinafter, the "ANITA project") has put in place in order to deal with inquiries, information requests and inspections (hereinafter, the "Inspections") carried out by a Data Protection Authority.
+This Procedure aims to provide operating instructions that the LEAs part of the ANITA Consortium has put in place in order to deal with inquiries, information requests and inspections (hereinafter, the "Inspections") carried out by a Data Protection Authority.

 Unless otherwise provided therein, all the terms in capital letters in this document refer to definitions included in the GDPR and are reported for convenience in the "Glossary and Acronyms" section.